-Adequate financial and human resources [must] [shall] be provided to the secretariat to enable it to perform the functions assigned to it in the present procedures and rules.
+Adequate financial and human resources [must] [shall [shall (Italy)]] be provided to the secretariat to enable it to perform the functions assigned to it in the present procedures and rules.
 PENDING FURTHER DISCUSSION

+[Any financial implications related to the review mechanism shall be accompanied by a statement of financial implications prepared by the Secretariat, which shall be made available to the Conference prior to its consideration of and action upon (United Kingdom)].

 VIII.
 SEE CHAIR’S PROPOSAL (contained in document CTOC/COP/WG.9/2017/CRP.3 and entitled “Proposal of the Chair for former sections VIII and IX”)